-You need to have no regrets or guilt.
-Remember dogs and cats are only here with us for such a short lifespan compared to humans.
-Remember not to humanize your pet the same way.
-Even though they are family to us.
+You need to have no regrets or guilt in order to heal.
+It’s important that you remember dogs and cats are only here with us for such a short lifespan compared to humans.
+We know that if they lived on love alone, they would be with us forever.

 The Five Stages Of Grief

 The same as a loss of a loved one you need to go through the normal stages of grief.
 There are actually five stages you will go through. at least that is what I have experienced over and over.
 Dogs and Cats just don’t live as long as we do.
 So it is inevitable.
 We took that oath the moment we brought them home.
-Here are the stages below.
+Here are the stages of grief you can expect below.

 - Denial and Isolation